sallymerza/analysis/analyses/01_game/ANALYSIS.md

 ```

 From this, I re-factored this function into three functions in my masterpiece.
 The first function is called createTimeLine() that takes a frame and creates a timeline and plays its animation.
 The second method is callInitScene() that takes a scene and an integer.
-Both are used to identify and intialize the correct scene.
+Both are used to identify and initialize the correct scene.

-Bellow is the refactored version of the function:
+Bellow is the re-factored version of the function:

 ```jave